-As soon as you start to experience changes in your hearing, you should make an appointment to visit your ear doctor to get a better idea of why your hearing isn’t what it once was.
+As soon as you start to experience changes in your hearing, you should make an appointment to visit your audiologist to get a better idea of why your hearing isn’t what it once was.

 There are a number of reasons why we can start to struggle to hear properly aside from getting older, so when you’re sitting down with your doctor make sure you ask these three key questions before deciding on your next plan of action.
-For seniors, specifically, you can read how our hearing aids can help you reengage with the world
+For seniors, specifically, you can read how our behind the ear hearing aids can help you reengage with the world around you.

 What’s causing the problems with my hearing?